Vinge1718/yolo/explanation.md

 # Choice of Base Image
 1. Client Directory

-I chose node Version slim since its a light image necessary to run the npm commands and can run successfully a basic http web application.
+I chose node:current-alpine3.14 since its a light image necessary to run the npm commands and can run successfully a basic http web application.

 2. Backend Directory